 This is particularly important because a relapse can be more dangerous than the initial addiction.
 This is because people returning to substance abuse can easily overdose if they try to use as much of the drug as they did before they went through treatment, as their body is no longer used to that level of exposure.
 A relapse can also be discouraging and cause someone to want to quit trying; they erroneously think that because it didn’t “work” the first time, it never will.
 It’s crucial to combat that way of thinking and build hope instead.

-If you or a loved one are seeking a drug rehabilitation program for overcoming an addiction or relapse, reach out to The Phoenix Recovery and Counseling Centers today.
+If you or a loved one are seeking a drug rehabilitation program for overcoming an addiction or relapse, reach out to The Phoenix Recovery Center today.
 We look forward to assisting you on your treatment journey and giving you continuing support as you return to living your best life.